 - Delivering privacy at scale while mitigating its misuse to inflict harms - Minimising harms while maximising benefits from a sharing-driven digital economy - Balancing individual agency vs. social good.

-We are addressing this Call for Papers since our researchers have extensive expertise in identifying, contextualising, and mitigating online harms in the Web 3.0 and Metaverse environments.

-The REPHRAIN Centre is currently working on the following projects concerned with the Metaverse and Web 3.0 technologies:
+The REPHRAIN Centre has extensive expertise in identifying, contextualising, and mitigating online harms in the Web 3.0 and Metaverse environments.
+We are currently working on the following projects concerned with the Metaverse and Web 3.0 technologies: